skywarspro15/pptos-wiki/wiki/Jupiter_OS.md

 ### JupiterOS

-JupiterOS is The OS Made by Jupiter Inc.
+JupiterOS is The OS Made by Jupiter Inc. JupiterOS Is Often referred as JOS

 ### JupiterOS 1.0